petr-kalinin/progtexts2/python_basics_en/0_quick_start.rst

 -   The notation `abs(-3)` means taking the absolute value of the number: :math:`|{-}3|`.
-    Please note that first *the name of the function* is written (in this case ``abs``), and then in parentheses — what to apply this function to (of what number to take the absolute value in this case).
-What is in parentheses is also called the *argument of the function*.
+    Please note that first *the name of the function* is written (in this case ``abs``), and then in brakets — what to apply this function to (of what number to take the absolute value in this case).
+What is in brackets is also called the *argument of the function*.

 -   Similarly, the notation ``sqrt(4)`` means taking the square root (if you don't know what it is, then skip this point for now), but,